 The negotiation

-The offer at 1,480,000 euros was rejected.
-The agreement at 1,520,000 euros, or 11,692 euros/sqm, was reached in exchange for a quick signing of the preliminary contract.
-Savings: 80,000 euros, plus the budgeted renovation margin.
+The offer of 1,480,000 euros was rejected.
+The parties settled at 1,520,000 euros, or 11,692 euros/sqm, in return for a quick signing of the preliminary contract.
+The saving was 80,000 euros, on top of the renovation budget.

 What this mission illustrates